 Safeguarding children is everybody’s responsibility.
 It is important to act fast if you suspect abuse as some signs of abuse can disappear quickly.
 You do not have to give your name and your conversation will be treated confidentially.

-If you are worried about a child and you think that a child or young person is at risk from abuse or neglect, contact us:
+Note: If you are worried that a child or young person is at immediate risk, please contact the assessment and access team immediately at:

 Tel: 020 7361 3013